Buhari promises to position universities to produce quality graduates

 According to him, the institution graduated 10,331, 26 with First Class, 866 graduated with Second Class Upper while 2,317 with Second Class lower and 339 with Third Class respectively.

-The VC also disclosed that the university had established academic centres and units including, Research Council, Center For Undergraduate Research, Center For Sponsored Projects, and Abuja International Center for Internship.
+The VC also disclosed that the university had established academic centers and units including, Research Council, Center For Undergraduate Research, Center For Sponsorsed Projects, and Abuja International Center for Internship.

 However, the university also conferred honorary doctorate degrees on distinguished individuals including Maj.-Gen. Alwali Kazir, former Chief of Army Staff.